BryceKrispy9/React-JS/READ.md

 **Instructions on what the foundational files are in conjunction with the Portfolio** -node_modules are NPM libraries
--Bootstrap.js is a common name that you place at the root of a React application (Not the bootstrap framework)
+-Bootstrap.js is a common name that you place at the root of a React application (Not the bootstrap framework) -To delete a node module, delete it from dependecies under package.json and run npm install